• About

 At Uber, I evaluated algorithmic workflows and product features for fairness, transparency, and trust.
 I also built and managed programs that surfaced driver and courier concerns across a global platform and channeled them into internal advocacy, product decisions, and policy changes.
 Before that, I spent seven years at the Data & Society Research Institute, conducting fieldwork across 25 cities that became the book Uberland.
 While gig economy companies promised that anyone with a smartphone app could become an entrepreneur, I found that ridehail drivers do have a boss — an algorithmic one.

-I’m currently investigating dark patterns in healthcare registration—the design choices that steer patients into sharing more data than they realize, or consenting to things they haven’t meaningfully agreed to.
+As the Director of Sociotechnical Research at The Markup & CalMatters, I’m currently investigating dark patterns in healthcare registration—the design choices that steer patients into sharing more data than they realize, or consenting to things they haven’t meaningfully agreed to.
 This work appears in The Markup & CalMatters and STAT News.

 2025 –